elicapartida/elicapartida/README.md

 - 👋 Hi, I’m @elicapartida
-- 👀 I’m interested in becoming a web developer.
+- 👀 I’m interested in becoming a full stack developer.
-- 🌱 I’m currently learning SQL, HTML, CSS, and C#.
+- 🌱 I’m currently learning SQL, HTML, CSS, and Java.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me is my email!